 7.1.4.
-Taxation of partnership Learners will be able to:
+Taxation of partnership

 - (a) Explain the meaning of Partnership - (b) Explain taxation principles of partnershipbusiness - (c) Calculate the taxable profits of a partners - (d) Explain the similarities and differences between the calculation of taxable income for corporations and partnerships.